Ladybug; photo by GabiV / hopeful<3 (on/off) on Flickr (noncommercial use permitted with attribution / share alike).

 Official State Insect of Tennessee

-The ladybug (also called ladybeetle or ladybird beetle) was designated an official state insect of Tennessee in 1975 (as was the firefly).
-The honeybee was adopted in 1990 as Tennessee's agricultural insect, and in 1995 the zebra swallowtail was recognized as the official state butterfly.
+The ladybug (also called lady beetle or ladybird beetle) was designated an official state insect of Tennessee in 1975 (as was the firefly).
+The honeybee was also adopted in 1990 as Tennessee's official agricultural insect insect, and in 1995 the zebra swallowtail butterfly was recognized as the official state butterfly.